matkonnerth/opcuatesttool/README.md

 * readRequest: reads the value attribute of a node
 * browseRequest: browses a node
 * wait: pauses the job execution for N milliseconds
+* generic: describe the service request in json encoding, as described in the opc ua specification specs https://prototyping.opcfoundation.org/Home/Read/

 ## Useful commands